jamespratt/configuration-service/README.md

 ```

 #### Custom Storage Providers and Publishers
-Custom implementations of storage providers and publishers can be addded by implementing the `IProvider` and `IPublisher` interfaces and calling the appropriate extension methods on AddConfigurationService:
+Custom implementations of storage providers and publishers can be added by implementing the `IProvider` and `IPublisher` interfaces and calling the appropriate extension methods on AddConfigurationService:

 ```csharp
 services.AddConfigurationService()